inesc-id/BibTrek/README.md

 # Further Considerations

-This project was developed by José Brás with the guidance of [Professor Miguel L. Pardal](http://web.tecnico.ulisboa.pt/miguel.pardal/) during the developer's summer internship in association with [INESC-ID: Instituto de Engenharia de Sistemas e Computadores, Investigação e Desenvolvimento em Lisboa](https://www.inesc-id.pt/).
+This project was developed by José Brás with the guidance of [Miguel Pardal](http://web.tecnico.ulisboa.pt/miguel.pardal/) during the developer's summer internship in association with [INESC-ID: Instituto de Engenharia de Sistemas e Computadores, Investigação e Desenvolvimento em Lisboa](https://www.inesc-id.pt/).
 This project was developed during the course of approximately 3 weeks.
 Needless is to say, that there is lots of work to do and further aspects of this program to develop in the future.

+## Contact

+For inquiries about the tool, please contact [Miguel Pardal](http://web.tecnico.ulisboa.pt/miguel.pardal/).